Coccidioides antibody test; Coccidioidomycosis blood test

 Other risks associated with having blood drawn are slight, but may include:

 Galgiani JN.
 Coccidioidomycosis (Coccidioides species).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 265.

-Iwen PC.
+Iwen PC, Thompson GR, Wiederhold NP.
 Mycotic diseases.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
-23rd ed.
-St Louis, MO: Elsevier; 2017:chap 62.BACK TO TOP
+24th ed.
+Philadelphia, PA: Elsevier; 2022:chap 60.BACK TO TOP

 Reviewed By: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Associate in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.